White Waltham Airfield: Operational history

 The airfield was set up in 1928 when the de Havilland family bought 196 acre of grassland to house the de Havilland Flying School.
-In 1938 the airfield was taken over by the government, and during the Second World War was the home of the Air Transport Auxiliary between its formation in early 1940 and disbandment on 30 November 1945.
+In 1938 the airfield was taken over by the government, and during the Second World War was the home of the Air Transport Auxiliary between its formation in early 1940 and disbandment during September 1945.
 The ATA staged a unique Air Display and Air Pageant at White Waltham on 29 September 1945 which was opened by Lord Beaverbrook and featured a memorable static park of Allied and German aircraft and the flying included Alex Henshaw displaying a Seafire Mk45.

 After the war, the airfield was also used by Fairey Aviation and later Westland Helicopters, which assembled and tested aircraft built at their Hayes factory.
 These included the Fairey FB-1 Gyrodyne (1947), Fairey Jet Gyrodyne (1954), Fairey Ultralight (1955), Fairey Rotodyne (1957) & Westland Scout (1960) & Westland Wasp (1962).
-The prototype Fairey Gannet was first flown from Aldermaston but production aircraft were completed and first flown at White Waltham too and an example is currently stored at the airfield.
+The prototype Fairey Gannet was first flown from Aldermaston but production aircraft were completed and first flown at White Waltham too.
+The example that was stored at the airfield has now been moved to the Solway Aviation Museum at Carlisle Lake District Airport where restoration is ongoing.

-Prince Philip, Duke of Edinburgh, was taught to fly at White Waltham in 1952, flying a de Havilland Chipmunk belonging to HQ RAF Home Command Communications Squadron (HCCS) of the Royal Air Force (RAF).
+Prince Philip, Duke of Edinburgh, was taught to fly at White Waltham in 1952, flying a de Havilland Canada DHC-1 Chipmunk belonging to HQ RAF Home Command Communications Squadron (HCCS) of the Royal Air Force.
 This squadron was based at the airfield from 1950 until 1959.

+On 28 January 1961 the HQ of No. 25 (Flying Training) Group RAF, responsible for administering the Flying Refresher Schools and the Advanced Flying Schools moved from RAF Manby to RAF White Waltham.
+The group was operational for a further seven years, before eventually disbanding on 1 June 1968, and was absorbed into No. 22 Group RAF [No. 25 Group RAF].

 The airfield stayed under RAF control until 1982, when it was purchased by the current owners.
 Until 2007 it was the base of Thames Valley & Chiltern Air Ambulance helicopter.

 Approximately 150 light aircraft are based at the airfield which, with three runways, is reportedly the largest grass airfield in civilian use in Europe.
 The airfield holds Civil Aviation Authority Public Use Aerodrome Licence Number P773, that allows flights for the public transport of passengers or for flight training.

+Units

+The following units were also here at some point: